RobertKelley1987/notebag-server/README.md

 reason notes apps are the web app I use the most, so I've wanted to build my own since I started coding.

 I have built several beginner express servers using MongoDB, buit this is my first attempt at using MySQL.
-I still have a lot to learn about relational databases, but this project helped me get more familiar with the SQL language and also how to implement it in a fullstack application.
+I still have a lot to learn about relational databases, but this project helped me get familiar with the SQL language.
 This is also my first try at using JWT for authorization instead of sessions.
-While the process was difficult for me to learn and implement, I enjoyed learning how to use a better method.
+While the process was difficult, I enjoyed learning a better method for authorization that I can use on future projects.

 For developers attempting a project similar to this, I don't know if it was ultimately worth it to develop the entire backend myself.
 I did find the